Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Introduction

 \section{Introduction}

-The ${\sim}\,5\sigma$ discrepancy between local distance-ladder and \ac{CMB}-calibrated inferences of $H_0$, known as the Hubble tension, is one of the most pressing problems in cosmology~\citep[e.g.][]{Riess_2022, Planck_2020, Louis_2025, Camphuis_2025, Freedman_2025, DiValentino_2025}.
+The ${\sim}\,5\sigma$ discrepancy between local distance-ladder and \ac{CMB}-calibrated inferences of the Hubble constant $H_0$, known as the Hubble tension, is one of the most pressing problems in cosmology~\citep[e.g.][]{Riess_2022, Planck_2020, Louis_2025, Camphuis_2025, Freedman_2025, DiValentino_2025}.
 While there are many routes to local $H_0$, which contribute to the overall tension (see~\citealt{H0DN_2025} for their covariance-weighted combination), the sharpest local constraint comes from the specific combination of \textit{Gaia} EDR3 parallaxes, Cepheids, and Type~Ia supernovae.
 This motivates a careful examination of the statistical assumptions entering the \ac{MW} Cepheid calibration.

-In this work, we prise open the \ac{MW} calibration and model it star-by-star.
-We construct the first Bayesian forward model of the \ac{MW} Cepheid population that explicitly accounts for the sample selection function, incorporates the thin-disk geometry of the Galaxy as a distance prior, and infers the intrinsic population properties jointly with the period--luminosity relation and the \textit{Gaia} parallax zero-point offset.
+Here we examine the \ac{MW} Cepheid calibration at the level of individual stars.
+We construct the first Bayesian forward model of the \ac{MW} Cepheid population that explicitly accounts for the sample selection function, incorporates the thin-disc geometry of the Galaxy as a distance prior, and infers the intrinsic population properties jointly with the period--luminosity relation and the \textit{Gaia} parallax zero-point offset.
 In particular, we show that the reduced Hubble tension reported by~\citet[hereafter \citetalias{Hogas_2026}]{Hogas_2026}, who adopted a uniform-in-volume distance prior without selection modelling, is an artefact of that omission.
-We show that when Galactic disk geometry and survey truncation are modelled consistently, the inferred period--luminosity parameters agree well with the maximum-likelihood values obtained by SH0ES from their parallax-space regression --- a consequence, we show, of the small intrinsic scatter of the Cepheid period--luminosity relation.
+We show that when Galactic disc geometry and survey truncation are modelled consistently, the inferred period--luminosity parameters agree well with the maximum-likelihood values obtained by SH0ES from their parallax-space regression --- a consequence, we show, of the small intrinsic scatter of the Cepheid period--luminosity relation.
 Adopting a uniform-in-volume prior without selection modelling induces a bias.
 The prior describes the characteristics of the underlying population while the selection function determines which of those objects enter the sample; ignoring the latter while specifying the former generates mock populations inconsistent with the observed sample.